Engagement drivers

 • I receive feedback on a regular basis.

-How does the feedback driver impact engagement?
+How does feedback impact engagement?

+Gallup suggests that when employees strongly agree that they received meaningful feedback in the past week, they are almost 4x more likely than other employees to be engaged in their work.
 Employees typically reflect on the type and frequency of feedback that they receive from their direct manager when responding to this driver.
 When feedback is not frequent enough, employees can lack clarity about important aspects of their work.
 The right type of feedback that is balanced with positive reinforcement and constructive growth opportunities can also help employees identify opportunities to further engage and connect with their work.

 Goal support